Carpal Tunnel Surgery Adelaide

 Carpal tunnel syndrome is a nerve-related condition that causes pain, numbness, and tingling in your hand and wrist.

 Carpal tunnel syndrome is often used as a catch-all term for any condition involving the hand.
-But true carpal tunnel syndrome involves a compression of the median nerve in your wrist.
+But true carpal tunnel syndrome involves a compression of the median nerve in your wrist, leading to pins and needles in the hand or numbness.

 The carpal tunnel consists of a collection of bones in the wrist (called the carpal bones) which are placed and spaced out in a curve, almost like an upside down arch.
 The tendons and nerves to the fingers go through this area, which is enclosed by a ligament that compresses the tissues and keeps them close against the bones.